pangeo-data/pangeo-docker-images/docs/topic/environment-variables.md

    points to a cloud storage bucket for temporary storage.
 This is set if the variable `$PANGEO_SCRATCH_PREFIX` and `JUPYTERHUB_USER` are detected.
 The prefix should be like `s3://pangeo-scratch`.
-   This is not present in the `forge/` image.